numberscope/frontscope/README.md

 #### Creating params and assigning their values

-The `constructor` calls the constructor of the default class, which is empty, but which may eventually implement useful scaffolding, so it's good practice to call `super();`.
-In the differences visualizer, the constructor is where all the params are built and set using the `visualizerParamsSchema` object.

-If you have a lot of params, this may not be the best way to set them: check out `visualizerTurtle` for a different approach if you have a lot of params.
-In this visualizer, we build the params schema as an array containing all the params.
-Then, in the constructor, we simply assign `this.params = shemaTurtle`.
-This would allow you to set up your params schema in a separate file if you wanted to, which could assist with keeping your code tidy.
+If you have a lot of params, the specification of the `params` object gets rather long.
+Unfortunately, we want TypeScript to be able to see the types of the value properties for each individual param.
+So they should generally be initialized to the same contents as the top-level properties of the visualizer that they correspond to.
+So currently there is not a practical way to move that long specification outside of the Visualizer class definition.

 These params will be used by the frontend engine to build the UI display that asks the user to set the values.
-These values are then assigned to the params, usually with `assignParams`, a helper function provided in the default visualizer, in `validate()`.
-This takes the param values (as `visualizerSettings`) from the UI and assigns them to the appropriate params so they can be used.
-You may implement your own way of moving settings from the UI to params but this is a good way to do it because the settings are already assigned names that match the params you set.
+Currently, when the use clicks the "save" button, the values are validated, and if validation is successful, they are copied to the corresponding top-level properties of the visualizer.
+All of this is done for you by the infrastructure; you just need to write the `checkParameters()` method that decides if the parameter values are OK to use, and returns a ValidationStatus object accordingly.

-#### Params vs. settings
+#### Params vs. top-level properties

-A good way to think about params is that these are the user-facing structures that you create to ask for values, which you then inject into your visualizer.
+A good way to think about params is that these are the user-facing structures that you create to ask for values, which are then injected into top-level properties of your visualizer.
+Movement of data in that direction is an automatic part of validation, occurring when the user clicks 'save'.
-The way this happens is that `assignParams` will create a setting for each param you make.
-So for example, if you create a param called `color`, the UI will create a popup field asking the user to set a value for `color`.
-Once that is received, it is available to you in the `params` but it hasn't been converted into a form that your visualizer can interact with yet.

-Calling `assignParams` (if you've extended the default class), will create a setting called `color`, which you can get via `this.settings['color']` or `this.settings.color`.

-In short, if you use `visualizerParamSchema` arrays to create params for your visualizer, the UI will automatically generate a popup for the user to choose values, and if you call `assignParams` in `validate` (assuming you extended the `visualizerDefault`), those values will get assigned to your visualizer settings so you can use them.

-> The reason `settings` is not in the interface is that you aren't required to
-> use them.
-The interface simply guarantees that the frontend UI engine gets
-> what it expects, and since the only object that interacts with `settings` is
-> the visualizer itself internally, you aren't forced to use `settings`.
-> However, it's a good idea, and that's the pattern recommended by the default
-> class.

-#### Validating

- This visualizer only has one validation check.
-It makes sure that the `number` is more than to the `levels`.
-If this is not the case, it will return a `ValidationStatus` with an error message that is displayed to the user on the settings popup.
-Otherwise, it sets the visualizer's `isValid` setting to `true` and then returns a passing `ValidationStatus`.
-This, and all specific validations, are unique to each visualizer, and you will probably want to create your own checks.
+On the other hand, you may need to update some of the top-level properties in the course of your visualizer's operation: maybe you have it responding to keystrokes, or it fills in some unspecified values, or what have you.
+If you change any of the top-level properties corresponding to params, you should update the params to reflect that change so that the new values will show up in the UI.
+You can do that by calling `this.refreshParams()`.

 #### Drawing your sequence

-`drawDifferences` is a helper function that is not required, but simplifies the `draw` function later on.
+Returning to the example, `drawDifferences` is a helper function that is not required, but simplifies the `draw` function later on.
 This particular visualizer uses it to do the bulk of the drawing work.

+There is an optional `setup` method that can be defined to prepare to draw.
-`setup` is mostly empty and just logs out a notice to the console, as this visualizer doesn't have any setup work to do.
+However, this visualizer doesn't have any setup work to do, so the method is not present here.

-`draw` calls `drawDifferences` with some arguments and then stops the sketch from drawing, as normally `draw` is called in a loop.
+The method `draw` calls `drawDifferences` with some arguments and then stops the sketch from drawing, as normally `draw` is called in a loop.

 To access each sequence element, use `this.seq`.
 This is a `SequenceInterface` object, which is guaranteed to have a method `getElement(n)` that returns the